tkumar07/GiftTrackr/retrospectives/RETRO_01.md

 * a measurement: pair up for code reviews, more reviews/PRs will allow for measurement

 * made good progress on sec02 assignment

+Benjamin Yang:
+* a goal: add more clear subtasks to track progress and stay on track
+* a change: have more communication about task progress
+* a measurement: agree with pairing up for code reviews